What are your opening times?

 How frequently will I receive feedback?

-All parents will receive feedback at the end of each lesson, please speak to a member of the office team.
+All parents can receive feedback at the end of each lesson, please speak to a member of the office team.